zach-the/for-rachel/for-rachel.md

 Rachel, I just think you're really awesome - you're funny, intelligent, faithful, hard-working, ambitious, kind, really fun to be around, friendly, happy, reasonable, and beautiful.
 I care about you so much, and I just love spending time with you.
 Like, a lot.
 I really hope this works out, because I would be really happy if it did.

 ~ zach

+*PS: I would really like if you told me whatever plan you have to ponder this stuff before you enact it, especially if that plan involves, like, cutting me off or something.*